andreros/nextjs-beer-collection-app/README.md

 1 - The authenticated mechanism provided by `Next-auth` has revealed itself as not very reliable.
 Sometimes the user session authentication data fails to be retrieved causing major problems to the application correct functioning.

-2 - There is a known performance issue with the `Prisma client / SQLite` combination scenario resulting in very nasty `500 server errors` being triggered on database fast concurrent accesses.
+2 - There is a known performance issue with the `Prisma client / SQLite` combination scenario resulting in several very nasty `500 server error` being triggered on database fast concurrent accesses.
 A workaround was implemented in the "**Beer Details Page**".
 It is not an elegant workaround, but for the time being it solves this issue.
 Not scalable, though.

 ## Where to go from here (read it "further improvements")

 -   Home page listing loads a constant number of records (48 records in this case).
 It would be nice to implement a "Load more" button or a "pagination" system;
--   It wouuld also be nice to implement some list sorting for a more versatile list controlling;
+-   It would also be nice to implement some list sorting for a more versatile list controlling;